PCI Express: Physical layer

 The PCIe Physical Layer (PHY, PCIEPHY, PCI Express PHY, or PCIe PHY) specification is divided into two sub-layers, corresponding to electrical and logical specifications.
 The logical sublayer is sometimes further divided into a MAC sublayer and a PCS, although this division is not formally part of the PCIe specification.
 A specification published by Intel, the PHY Interface for PCI Express (PIPE), defines the MAC/PCS functional partitioning and the interface between these two sub-layers.
-The PIPE specification also identifies the physical media attachment (PMA) layer, which includes the serializer/deserializer (SerDes) and other analog circuitry; however, since SerDes implementations vary greatly among ASIC vendors, PIPE does not specify an interface between the PCS and PMA.
+The PIPE specification also identifies the physical media attachment (PMA) layer, which includes the SerDes (serializer/deserializer) and other analog circuitry; however, since SerDes implementations vary greatly among ASIC vendors, PIPE does not specify an interface between the PCS and PMA.

 At the electrical level, each lane consists of two unidirectional differential pairs operating at 2.5, 5, 8, 16 or 32 Gbit/s, depending on the negotiated capabilities.
 Transmit and receive are separate differential pairs, for a total of four data wires per lane.

 A connection between any two PCIe devices is known as a link, and is built up from a collection of one or more lanes.
-All devices must minimally support single-lane (x1) link.
+All devices must minimally support single-lane (×1) link.
 Devices may optionally support wider links composed of up to 32 lanes.
 This allows for very good compatibility in two ways: